 - you get tightness in the chest or throat

 - your mouth, face, lips, tongue or throat start swelling

 You could be having a serious allergic reaction and may need immediate treatment in hospital.

-These are not all the side effects of hydrocortisone treatments for piles.
+These are not all the side effects of hydrocortisone for piles or itchy bottom.
 For a full list see the leaflet inside your medicine packet.